Setting up an Account

 A: The Eligible Individual is considered the account owner.
 However, an "Authorized Legal Representative" can administer the account.
 Be advised that if you decide to act as an Authorized Legal Representative, you will be formally assigned to the individual's account and will be the only person allowed to transact on the account.

-Q: Does it cost anything to have a WVABLE account, powered by STABLE Account?
+Q: Does it cost anything to have a WVABLE account?

 A: There are minimal costs associated with maintaining your account.
 West Virginia residents will pay $3.25 per month (charged to the account quarterly equaling $39.00 annually) to maintain their accounts.
-There is also a small asset-based fee of between 0.19% and 0.33%, depending on their chosen Investment Options.
+There is a small asset-based fee of between 0.19% and 0.33%, depending on their chosen Investment Options.
 There could also be other administrative fees (e.g., a return check fee) depending upon your particular account activity.

 Q: Can I have more than one ABLE Account?